 Sweet, salty and bitter are the flavors of Thai food that highlight chicken, beef, pork or tofu in bowls of soup, vegetables and stews.
-Herbs like lemongrass – light yellow herbaceous stalks – add citrus notes, along with Kaffir lime leaves, to most Thai dishes.
-These unique Asian flavors accentuate basic ground meat, especially poultry, into memorable meals.
+Herbs like lemongrass – light yellow herbaceous stalks – add citrus notes, along with Kaffir lime leaves, to many Thai dishes.
+These unique Asian flavors accentuate basic ground meat, especially poultry into memorable meals.

 In Los Angeles we have a few casual Thai restaurants that make really nice food.
-Night + Market is located in West Hollywood, just off Sunset Boulevard, and Night + Market Song in Silver Lake are creating some authentic Thai street food.
-Chef Yenbamroong has a new cookbook called, “Night + Market,” which is loaded with his creative recipes.
+Night + Market is located in West Hollywood and Venice, and Night + Market Song in Silver Lake are creating some authentic Thai street food.
+Chef Yenbamroong has a cookbook called, “Night + Market,” which is loaded with his creative recipes.
 Recently my husband and I attended a dinner at Night + Market where Chef Chris and his grandma were cooking in the kitchen – what a treat!

-I think they make a great meal, but you can prepare them as an appetizer for a holiday party too.
+I think these meatballs make a great dinnertime meal, but you can prepare them as an appetizer for a party too.
 These fragrant meatballs are deliciously quick and can be made ahead and reheated right before serving.

 1 pound ground chicken